FAQs

 Of course, if you’ve ever tasted perfume, you have already realized that you want to do the opposite of what she advised.

-Wear it on low-contact areas.
+2. For more longevity, wear it on low-contact areas.
 For example, the thumb-side of your wrist as opposed to the inner wrist, where the skin is less likely to be in friction with your clothes or other inanimate objects like a desk.
-(I.E. friction removes perfume)
+(Friction removes perfume.)

 CLOTHING

-1-3 sprays will be plenty and will last days to weeks and commonly longer.
+3. 1-3 sprays will be plenty and will last days to weeks and commonly longer.
 Spray only your darker colored clothes that won’t be negatively affected by the pigments in natural perfume.
 When in doubt, spray a part of the inner garment first.
 An animal fiber sweater, scarf, coat, hat, or blazer are all perfect candidates.
-Even cotton, rayon, and other natural fabrics will work well but to a lesser degree but still better than on skin.
+Even cotton, rayon, and other natural fabrics will work well but to a lesser degree, yet will still better than on skin.

 SCENT JEWELRY